jaoleary/2011.05341/README.md

-# EMERGE: Constraining observation timescales of merging galaxies...the notebook!
+# EMERGE: Constraining merging probabilities and timescales of close galaxy pairs...the notebook!

-This repository/notebook is intended to reproduce the key results from the paper **PUT PAPER LINK HERE**
+This repository/notebook is intended to reproduce the key results from the paper [EMERGE: Constraining merging probabilities and timescales of close galaxy pairs](https://ui.adsabs.harvard.edu/abs/2020arXiv201105341O/abstract)\

 ## Getting started